 Expand the Conversation

 Knowing how to talk to aging parents about senior living communities like Primrose is easier than you think.
-We offer several tour options (this could link to the Tour Guide that will be posted on Thursday to a new COVID page on our site) that allow you and your loved ones to explore our spacious apartments and townhome villas, not to mention the exclusive amenities your loved ones will have access to, including a bistro, library, theater, wellness center, cafe, chapel, and so much more!
+We offer several tour options that allow you and your loved ones to explore our spacious apartments and townhome villas, not to mention the exclusive amenities your loved ones will have access to, including a bistro, library, theater, wellness center, cafe, chapel, and so much more!

 We also offer some incredible resources to show you the benefits of moving to a retirement community like Primrose.
 We’ve listed a few below, but be sure to visit our blog page for more helpful articles like these: